The Big Picture

 How do We Find Out About the Scoring System?

-Just download a copy of the Scoring Criteria document we give all of our judges.
+It’s in the pull down menu under AWARDS.
+You download a copy of the Scoring Criteria document we give all of our judges.
 Our scoring system is completely open and transparent—you can see exactly what we look at and how many possible points we assign.
 (To the best of our knowledge, no other Web competition offers this much disclosure, by the way.)
+Please be aware that we have implemented the most significant changes to our scoring ever this year.
+For 20 years we made small, incremental changes and finally it was time to rethink the scoring to make sure we were keeping up with all the changes in self-service website.
+Please read the scoring carefully and email us if you have any questions.

 Some of the Scoring Criteria don’t Apply to Our Site.
 Will We be at a Disadvantage?